droundy/recipes-site/index.md

 First get out the blueberries so they can start thawing.
 Mix dry ingredients, mix wet ingredients and add to dry.
 Make pancakes.

+## Crackers

+- 3 cups flour

+- 2 tsp sugar

+- 2 tsp salt

+- 4 Tbsp olive oil

+- 1 cup water

+Preheat the oven to 450 degrees.
+Mix dry ingredients then add liquids, making a soft sticky dough (more water if needed).
+Roll thin 1/2 the dough.
+At this point you could add topping after wetting the dough.
+Use pizza cutter to cut into strips, and transfer these to a cookie sheet.
+Prick each with a fork.
+Bake 12-15 minutes.